KompBasEntw-HTW/extreme-coffee-experience/README.md

 # extreme-coffee-experience
-Deployment repo Extreme Coffee Experience.
+Deployment/development repo Extreme Coffee Experience.
 Includes all microservices as submodules and the the deployment files.

 To start up application in production mode run: